aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

    ![Gradle Build](src/markdown/images/getting-started/gradle-build.png)

 ### Setting Up Environment to Run DocumentDB Tests
-This section describes how to connect to a DocumentDB cluster using an SSH tunnel and details the setup needed to run tests against the DocumentDB instance.
+This section describes how to connect to a DocumentDB cluster using a SSH tunnel and details the setup needed to run tests against the DocumentDB instance.

-#### Connect to a DocumentDB Cluster Using an SSH Tunnel
+#### Connect to a DocumentDB Cluster Using a SSH Tunnel
-Since DocumentDB is currently a VPC-only service, you need to set up an SSH tunnel using an EC2 instance running in the same VPC as your DocumentDB cluster (Note that SSH tunnelling will not work for connecting in replica set mode).
+Since DocumentDB is currently a VPC-only service, you need to set up a SSH tunnel using an EC2 instance running in the same VPC as your DocumentDB cluster (Note that SSH tunnelling will not work for connecting in replica set mode).

 ##### Prerequisites